kierans/node-tokenising-stream/README.md

 `TokenisingStream` generic, an `EventAdaptor` must be provided using the `adaptor` constructor option.
 The adaptor is responsible for collecting events from the delegate and emitting them via the `token` event for collection by the stream.
 If an error occurs in the delegate writing a chunk, the error will be passed to the `_transform` callback.
+If an error event is emitted by the event adaptor, it will be passed to the `_transform` callback.

 When the `TokenisingStream` instance is closed/flushed it will end the delegate Writable.
 As this may see more events emitted, the stream will collect and push them before closing